zeroincombenze/tools/z0bug_odoo/egg-info/description.rst

 Reduced set of unit test
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Last Odoo packages may fail in Travis CI or in local environment.
+Odoo modules may fail in Travis CI or in local environment.
-Currently Odoo OCB core tests fail; we are investigating for causes.
+Currently Odoo OCB core tests fail; we are investigating for the causes.
-OCA workaround is following example statement:

-`export INCLUDE=$(getaddons.py -m --only-applications ${TRAVIS_BUILD_DIR}/odoo/addons ${TRAVIS_BUILD_DIR}/addons)`

-You can execute reduced set of tests adding one of follow lines:
+However you can use a simple workaround, disabling some test.
+Currently tests fail are:

+* test_impex
+* test_ir_actions
+* test_lint
+* test_main_flows
+* test_search
+* test_user_has_group

+Example:

 ::

+    - export EXCLUDE=test_impex,test_ir_actions,test_lint,test_main_flows,test_search,test_user_has_group
     - TESTS="1" ODOO_TEST_SELECT="ALL"
     - TESTS="1" ODOO_TEST_SELECT="NO-CORE"
     - ....

+You can set parameter local GBL_EXCLUDE to disable these test for all repositories.
+You will be warned that local GBL_EXCLUDE has only effect for local emulation.
+To avoid these test on web travis-ci you have to set EXCLUDE value in .travis.yml file.

 Look at follow table to understand which set of tests are enabled or disabled: